romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can GitHub Advanced Security features be enabled for an organization on GitHub.com?
+Q: How can GitHub Advanced Security features be enabled for an organization on GitHub.com?
 <details><summary>Show the answer</summary><p>

 - **Through the organization's settings, where an owner or billing manager can enable features for all repositories**